Hot Cheetos Are The Most Popular Snack Food Ever, But They Almost Didn’t Exist…

 “Make sure that floor shines, and make sure they know a Montanez mopped it!”

-Montanez was loving his job at the factory.
+Montanez was loving his new job at the factory.
 One day while watching an employee training video, a certain statement stuck with him.
 In the videotape, the President of Frito-Lay, Roger Enrico, told employees…